 Ashley has a background in entomology (studying insects) and the name “Firefly” was initially proposed but a large entity was already selling wine under this name.
 Reaching to her past studies she came up with Lampyridae – the Latin word for a “family” of insects commonly called fireflies.
 This ties in remarkably well with their location.
 At night they can look down on much of the “Valley of the Moon” in Sonoma County and see the twinkling lights from each of the towns far below.

-With such a small block to work with, their production is as expected very small – the 2009 vintage produced only 120 cases.
-For the 2010 vintage, they will have two wines – because the varietal components tasted so well on their own.
+With such a small block to work with, their production is as expected very small – the 2009 vintage was only 120 cases.
+This is one of Napa’s smaller producers – generally around 150 cases each year.
 You can find the wine locally at Mustard’s Grill and at the Ranch Market, both in Yountville or online.
-Visit: www.lampyridaevineyards.com
+For more information or to purchase wine, visit: www.lampyridaevineyards.com